The following programs travel via the Zoomobile and require mileage fees of $.50/mile, round trip

 A Touch of Class: A brief review of the top five animal classes.
 [60 minutes]

 Investigate and learn about birds, mammals, reptiles, arthropods, and amphibians.
-Characteristics of each class will be discussed using biofacts and live animal representatives.
+Characteristics of each class will be discussed using biofacts and live animal ambassadors.
 This program is a shortened alternative to the Classic Zoomobile, and therefore only basic characteristics are covered.

 World Safari: Take a “trip” to the seven different continents of the world.
 [60 minutes]